VorpalBlade/paketkoll/doc/src/konfigkoll/files.md

 ## Patching a file with LineEditor

-If you are at all familar with sed, `::patch::LineEditor` is basically a Rune/Rust variant of that.
+If you are at all familiar with sed, `::patch::LineEditor` is basically a Rune/Rust variant of that.
 The syntax is different though (not a terse one-liner but a bit more verbose).

-Lets look at patching the grub config again:
+Let's look at patching the grub config again:

 ```rune
 use patch::LineEditor;